shopsys/monorepo-tools/project-base/docs/introduction/automated-testing.md

 Built on [Selenium](http://www.seleniumhq.org/) and [Codeception](http://codeception.com/), running in [Google Chrome](https://www.google.com/chrome/) browser.

+More information can be found in [Running Acceptance Tests](running-acceptance-tests.md).

 #### Advantages:
 * end-to-end testing
 * cover errors that occur only in the browser